How to Communicate with Families to Build Trust, Connection, and Engagement

 Research shows that healthcare providers spend much more time explaining, asking questions, advocating, and negotiating roles than parents or caregivers do during visits (Giambra 2017).
 The same dynamic happens in educational settings (Gwernan-Jones 2015).

-Yet, research makes it clear that people value health care professionals who genuinely listen to them (Washington 2019).
-Active listening grows empathy, and empathy leads to better care and better outcomes (Haley 2017).
+Yet research shows that people value health care professionals who genuinely listen to them (Washington 2019).
+Active listening cultivates empathy, which leads to better care and better outcomes (Haley 2017).

 To create an environment where people feel heard, you can:

-• explicitly invite questions, either in the conference or afterward
+- explicitly invite questions, either at the conference or afterward

-• be aware of differences in communication brought about by personality, culture differences, and neurodivergence
+- be aware of differences in communication brought about by personality, cultural differences, and neurodivergence

 Include actionable next steps